 Yeah, that quote is taken from a conversation with Ben and Katie, who are my label representatives.
 They asked me to talk about it and I just remember I was actually quite sick at the time and just recovering from an illness, just like looking up at the sky and trying to think about my music and sort of musing about it in that way.
 I look back fondly on that moment.

 It’s been a really, really difficult few years.
-It was like, things got hard and then they got harder, and then they got harder.
+Things got hard and then they got harder, and then they got harder.
 And things changed, and then they changed again, and then they changed again, and just – I feel like that has forced me to be at peace with the chaos in my personal life and just the chaos of being alive in the world, the fact that nature tends towards chaos.
 And the more we resist that, the more painful it’s going to be.
 And the more at peace we can be with the fact that things are changing at every moment of every day, the more we can enjoy the ride.
 Much easier said than done, especially with illness, with grief, with loss.
 And all of us are experiencing that to much greater degrees than we were a year ago.
 I feel like in my own personal experience of this time in the world, I almost got a head start in adjusting to the fact that the way that I thought things were going to go was absolutely not how they went.
 And expecting things to go the way that you think they are is setting you up for a lot of pain, and it doesn’t mean we can’t have dreams, we can’t have goals, we can’t have things to look forward to at all.
 It might sound really bleak, but in fact it’s more in praise of flexibility, in praise of keeping your eyes really open to endless possibilities, for better and for worse.

 But instead of expecting things to always get worse, I feel really lucky that suddenly, in my own personal life, things suddenly got insanely wonderful in a time when I never expected it.
 And I have to not be doom and gloom and say, “Well, things are definitely going to just keep getting worse because that’s how things have been going,” but to say, “No, things can just change on a dime, all the time, in a myriad of ways.”
 And I think it’s just encouraging me to really appreciate the time that I have with the people in my life when I have them.